clduab11/clduab11/README.md

-👋 Hi, I'm @clduab11.
+👋 Hi, I'm @clduab11, the CEO and founder of Parallax Analytics.
 Navigating the wild west of AI/ML, one prompt at a time.
-(Currently accepting applications for the role of "Experienced Guide.")
+(Currently accepting applications for the role of "Experienced Guide/Mentor...hahahaha, kidding, _sort of_.")

 🚀  Passionate about all things AI: development, machine learning, implementation, multimodal/RAG... you name it, I'm probably Googling it right now (sort of...Google feels very old-school, suddely!).